Clovis-Big Dry Creek Historical Society

 aclovism

 We are located at the south-east corner of Pollasky Ave and Fourth Street, in the heart of Old Town Clovis, amid cafes, coffee shops, restaurants, gift shops, tea rooms, delis, flower shops, the Clovis Chamber of Commerce, and antiques stores galore.
-A visit to the Clovis Museum can be an adventure for you and your family in this down-town area.
+A visit to the Clovis Museum is an adventure for you and your family in this down-town area.
+See the map, below.

 Convenient parking is available along our streets and in the tree-lined Old Town Alley-way between Clovis Avenue and Pollasky Avenue, with entry at Fifth Street; other city provided parking is on the east side of the 300 and 400 blocks of Woodworth Street, with additional parking between Hughes and Clovis Avenue, just one block (and easy walking) east of the Museum (behind the Tarpey Station Tourist Information building).